logan-pearce/ReflectX/docs/source/GJ876bc-models.rst

 ~~~~~~~~~~~~~~~~~~~
 For these models we adopted the inclination, eccentricity, and mass in the above table.
 Given the high eccentricity, the planet-star separation varies significantly enough to potentially affect the atmophere model.

 We sampled the viewing phase parameter space in 5 degree phase angles.
 This figure shows the phase sample points along the orbit as viewed in the plane of the sky.
-The locations of min and max phases are marked with thick black circles; the red dashed line marks the line of nodes, with phase>90 being towards the observer and phase<90 being away from the observer.
+The thick black markers show inferior (diamond) and superior (circle) conjunction; black X's mark the phase sampling for the model suite; the red dashed line marks the line of nodes, with phase>90 being towards the observer and phase<90 being away from the observer.
 The solid grey circles mark the size of 1 :math:`\lambda`/D for MagAO-X (diameter = 6.5m; larger circle) and for GMagAO-X (diameter = 25.4m; smaller circle) at 800 nm.
 The dotted grey lines mark the size of :math:`2 \times \lambda`/D for each.
 The middle figure shows the same in separation as a function of time (parameterized as orbital mean anomaly).
 The bottom figure shows the phase and separation sampling as a function of planet-star separation.

 .. image:: images/GJ876c-Model-phase-sampling.png
    :width: 100 %